dramforever/easyriscv/index.md

     ebreak
 ```

-One thing you may have noticed is that the immediate value has a limited range,
+One thing you should note is that the immediate value has a limited range,
 namely `[-2048, 2047]`, the range of a 12-bit two's complement signed integer.
 This is because RV32I uses fixed 32-bit i.e. 4-byte instructions, and only the
 top 12 bits are available to encode an immediate value.
 You can see the